Nature lovers and outdoor enthusiasts, escape from the city and explore Singapore’s green spaces for some tranquility.

 Drop by the Live Turtle and Tortoise Museum and check out the 60 different species in there before crossing over to the nearby Japanese Garden for more picture-perfect greenery and architecture.

 Ready for some fresh air and lots of lush greenery?
-Go out and explore Singapore’s most iconic green spaces—with this guide you definitely won’t be getting lost!
+Go out and explore Singapore’s most iconic green spaces—this guide will show you the best of our island's flora and fauna!